Mughal clothing: Cotton

-Malmal, or Muslin, is a cotton cloth that was also highly valued all across Europe, Africa, the Middle East, and Asia.
+Malmal, or muslin, is a cotton cloth that was also highly valued all across Europe, Africa, the Middle East, and Asia.
 Spinners in Bengal would spin the cotton thread in early mornings or on humid afternoons as the fibers are most pliable under warm and humid conditions.
 Weaving the cotton to make the muslin cloth was an arduous and time-consuming task that could take up to six months for just twenty yards, making malmal equally as or even more expensive than silk.
 Calico is another similar cotton cloth to muslin.
 The two cloths could be easily mistaken, but generally calico is slightly thicker and heavier than muslin.
 Thin cotton cloths such as these would often be worn in hot weather.
 Clothing items such as jamas and dupattas could be made out of cotton textiles.

 Cotton cloth was also often dyed using plants like Citrifolia root and indigo, which produced red and blue dye respectively.
 The process of dyeing the cloth involved submerging the cloth in the indigo solution, laying it out to drain in the air, rinsing the cloth, then washing it with diluted sulfuric acid to dissolve the residual calcium carbonate.
 As well as dyeing, cloth was also painted or stamped, often with floral patterns.
 Chintz was a type of calico fabric that was painted free hand using a bush and pencil or printed with a stamping block.

-The Artisans
+Artisans

 In Mughal India, artisans were in similar economic standing to peasants.
 Despite artisans' skill in producing beautiful workmanship and increased patronage of the arts within the ruling class during Mughal times, the average artisan was poorly compensated for their work.